lucpena/Three.js/3. Kachujin/readme.md

-The Kachujin takes a little to load, so please wait.
+The Kachujin takes a little to load, please wait.
 By now, I don't have a loading screen.
 Sorry.

 Link to see the project : https://lucpena.github.io/proj/kachujin/index.html